Trump warned Tehran a U.S. attack was imminent, called for talks: Iranian officials

 The strikes were set for early in the day to minimize risk to the Iranian military or to civilians, the Times added.
 It was unclear if attacks on Iran might go ahead later, it said.

-Russia accused the United States of deliberately stoking dangerous tensions around Iran and pushing the situation to the brink of war.
+Russia accused the United States of deliberately stoking dangerous tensions around Iran and pushing the situation to the brink of war, and urged all sides to show restraint.

 Russian Deputy Foreign Minister Sergei Ryabkov called on Washington to weigh the possible consequences of conflict and said the Times report showed the situation was extremely dangerous.